IDE-installers/vscode-linux-installer/README.md

 After executing this script you have to:
 1. Choose which package manager you are using
 2. Wait until script will install VSCode
+3. Maybe you'll also have to confirm the instalation and enter sudo password